Smart Sales Process Design | Start with the End in Mind

 Your sales numbers at each stage meaningful.

-It’s a much easier way to manage a sales team when everyone is speaking the same language.
+It’s a much easier way to manage a sales team when everyone is speaking the same language, about the same thing

 Plus – if the sales team performance starts to drift – bringing it back on track is a walk in the park if you’re working on a standardised sales process, with a common language and targets that all generate from a single and universally understood sales process.